Subscriptions

 image.png

-Step 3: Enter the login information from your support teacher.
+Step 3: Enter your login information.

 image.png